-Moisture is normally the most common problem to hardwood & laminate flooring.
+Hardwood flooring moisture is normally the most common problem to both hardwood & laminate flooring.
 In fact the book the National Wood Flooring Association puts out call Problems, Causes, & Solutions deals primary with the issue of moisture.
 Hardwood & laminate flooring normally take lots of different abuse, but moisture is it worst enemy.
 In the Southeastern regions it is very important to take precaution against moisture if you want your flooring not to fail.

 So what are some good precautions to take & is there something I can do if I have a current moisture problem you may ask?